 To Noncoherentists, rational, meaningful statements about gods, including whether gods exist or not, are impossible, because no one has defined "god” in a coherent way.
 They point out, pointedly, that the common definition of a god is that its nature is beyond our ability to know or define.
+So, duh.

-A Deist believes in a God, or something like a God, a mystical or creative force perhaps, or the existential ground of being, or a vasty intellect detached and cool, whose thoughts encompass the constellations, whose will is the very tide of galaxies, and to whom all eternity is but two taps of the snooze bar – but of this being the Deist know nothing.
-He/she/it does not dabble in our daily life – surely not in the outcome of football games!
+A Deist believes in a God, or something like a God, a mystical or creative force perhaps, the existential ground of being, or a vasty intellect detached and cool, whose thoughts encompass the constellations, whose will is the very tide of galaxies, to whom all eternity is but two taps of the snooze bar – but of this being the Deist know nothing.
+He/she/it does not dabble in our daily life, surely not in the outcome of football games!
 Deists can be surprisingly wordy on what we don’t know, God-wise.
 Joke: Don't dis the deists, or they may burn a question mark on your lawn.

 Many of America’s founding fathers were deists.
 If deism is your cupcake, click here.

 A Pantheist believes in God, but God is the universe, all-that's-real, the unfolding of the cosmic process.
 You are part of God as a single neuron is part of your brain, an atom dancing to life’s great music.
 In pantheism, the distinction between theism and atheism vanishes.
 Baruch Spinoza was a pantheist.
 Good man, that Spinoza.